All the ‘Bridgerton’ houses and where to find them in real life

 The Bridgerton ancestral estate is reminiscent of the viscount family’s house in London, with vining plants framing its façade.
 But Aubrey Hall is much grander — in both its architecture and significance.

 We’ll refrain from commenting on the house’s history or the events that take place there, as not to let a spoiler slip and ruin the second season for those that didn’t yet get a chance to watch it.
-Instead, we’ll quickly take a trip to the mainland to find the spectacular property’s real life counterpart.
+Instead, we’ll quickly take a trip to the mainland to find the spectacular property’s real-life counterpart.

 Set in the heart of a sprawling 2,500-acre estate, Wrotham Park fits the series’ narrative like a glove.
-Built in in 1754 for Admiral John Byng, the fourth son of Admiral George Byng (the 1st Viscount of Torrington), the estate is one of the largest private houses near London inside the M25 motorway.
+Built in 1754 for Admiral John Byng, the fourth son of Admiral George Byng (the 1st Viscount of Torrington), the estate is one of the largest private houses near London inside the M25 motorway.

 Wrotham Park as Aubrey Hall, the Bridgerton country house